daniel-chapdelaine/brantley/README.md

 ## Deployment

-Deployment was configured using a (cPanel Tutorial on How to use Push aka Automatic Dployment with Git)[https://www.youtube.com/watch?v=18tXFctuqQ0]
+Deployment was configured using a (cPanel Tutorial on How to use Push aka Manual Dployment with Git)[https://www.youtube.com/watch?v=hFyvGkE5zbQ]

 Steps:
-1. Pull the Master branch to your local computer
+1. Run `npm run build` on a local branch with your changes (not master), this will build the useable artifact in the dist/brantley dir.

+2. Push code to github and merge into master.

+3. Go to HostPapa -> cPanel -> git version control

+4. Find brantley-repository and click manage

+5. Go to Pull or Deploy tab

+6. click Update from Remote and Verify your changes have been pulled

+7. Click Deploy HEAD Commit